Behavioral Neuroscience of Memory & Aging

 Dr. Bimonte-Nelson's undergraduate degree in Psychology was earned at Richard Stockton College, located near the beach in Pomona, NJ.
 To follow her interests in brain and behavior, she began her doctoral research under the mentorship of Dr. Victor Denenberg at the University of Connecticut where she focused upon sex differences in brain morphology and function, and how ovarian hormones affected the expression of sex differences in an activational and organizational fashion.
 The idea that gonadal hormones could have such a profound influence on the brain and behavior was intriguing to her and this area of work became her passion.
 After earning her PhD in 2000, she began a postdoctoral fellowship with Dr. Ann-Charlotte Granholm at the University of Colorado Health Sciences Center in Denver, and several months later, helped move the laboratory to the Medical University of South Carolina.
 In 2005, Dr. Bimonte-Nelson moved to ASU and founded the Bimonte-Nelson Memory and Aging Laboratory.
 When Dr. Bimonte-Nelson is not in the laboratory or teaching, she enjoys the beautiful Arizona atmosphere by spending time outdoors with husband, Matt, and their two teenage daughters.
 She also enjoys painting, music, concerts and writing short stories.

 Camryn Rae Lizik, Doctoral Student: Hello there!
-I am Dr. Heather Bimonte-Nelson’s first-year graduate student, excited to be embarking on the Behavioral Neuroscience and Comparative Psychology PhD program.
+I am Dr. Heather Bimonte-Nelson’s second-year graduate student, excited to be embarking on the Behavioral Neuroscience and Comparative Psychology PhD program.
 I found the Bimonte-Nelson Laboratory in my final semester as an undergraduate at ASU while majoring in Biological Sciences (Neurobiology, Physiology and Behavior) and Global Health.
 My interests in health, physiology, and behavior that led me to join Dr. Bimonte-Nelson’s team are something I now get to explore in depth as we unpack the impacts of endocrine factors on cognition across the lifespan.

 Elizabeth Wu: I graduated from ASU with a BS in Biological Sciences specializing in Conservation Biology and Ecology in 2022.
 After working on research projects studying the impacts of climate change on various physiological functions during my undergraduate degree, my interest in the research environment led me to the Bimonte-Nelson lab where I’m excited to further explore and expand my knowledge of Behavioral Neuroscience and Psychology.
 Contact: email@example.com